PeterTheobald/www.PeterTheobald.com/content/play/climbing-Amatitlan-Guatemala.md

 <!--more-->

-On a trip to Antigua Guatemala, I went with the great guides at Old Town Outfitters to a lesser known climbing spot above Lago Amatitl&aacute;n, less than an hour south of Antigua.
+On a trip to Antigua Guatemala, I went with Old Town Outfitters to a lesser known climbing spot above Lago Amatitl&aacute;n, less than an hour south of Antigua.
 The heart of rock climbing in Guatemala is far from Antigua near Quetzaltenango (Xela).
 They were trying out a new drone so I got some great video:

 {{< youtube id="MUq8ZIBGcUc" >}}